โœ๏ธ ARE YOU TIRED OF TAKING NOTES WITHOUT DOING ANYTHING SIGNIFICANT WITH THEM?

 I’m not Dracula to see if there’s a full moon or half.
 This is not relevant to my content calendar.

-Fantasy calendar also adds a nice icon on the left-hand side to watch your Calendar in full view:
+Fantasy calendar also adds a nice icon (with a weird dragon) on the left-hand side to watch your Calendar in full view:

 Fantasy Calendar for Obsidian adds a new calendar pane on the right-hand side.
 I like that you directly link a note to a specific date.